Creating Parks and Reserves

 Save the Redwoods League is the only organization with the type of comprehensive approach needed to ensure that forests that take one thousand years to grow will be here for another thousand years.

-With our members' and partners' support, Save the Redwoods League has protected more than 190,000 acres (the size of 16 Manhattan islands) and helped develop dozens of redwood parks and reserves for everybody to enjoy.
+With our members’ and partners’ support, Save the Redwoods League has protected nearly 200,000 acres (the size of 16 Manhattan islands) and helped develop dozens of redwood parks and reserves for everybody to enjoy.

 Our members’ donations help us create redwood parks and reserves by allowing us to purchase forests and the landscapes that nurture them from willing sellers.
 We donate or sell this land to caretakers such as other nonprofit organizations.
 If necessary, we care for the land we purchase until another organization can purchase or care for it.

 Help us save more redwood forests.
 You can make your gift in memory or honor of an individual or organization.